 The Biogenic CO2 Coalition is fighting for the fair, science-based treatment of annual farm crops by the Environmental Protection Agency (EPA) in order to grow the American bioeconomy, create jobs, and boost rural America.

-Our goal is to persuade EPA that the natural CO2 emissions from annual crops should not be regulated the same way as CO2 from fossil fuels.
+Our goal is to persuade EPA that the natural CO2 emissions from the use of annual crops should not be regulated the same way as CO2 from fossil fuels.
 The removal of this unnecessary regulatory burden would open opportunities for the development of renewable products, rural economies, the environment, and the broader bioeconomy while maintaining environmental protections.

 The Biogenic CO2 Coalition represents a cross-section of agriculture and related sector constituents in advocating for sensible policies recognizing the carbon benefits of agricultural biomass.

-Unfortunately, federal regulation currently ignores the life-cycle carbon benefits from crop‐based feedstocks, and instead treats carbon dioxide emissions from fermentation, agricultural processing, wastewater treatment, and biomass combustion the same as fossil fuels.
+Unfortunately, federal regulation currently ignores the life-cycle carbon benefits from crop‐based feedstocks, and instead treats carbon dioxide emissions from fermentation, wastewater treatment, and biomass combustion the same as fossil fuels.
 This puts America’s farmers and rural economies at a severe disadvantage.

 The Biogenic CO2 Coalition focuses solely on feedstocks from annual crops.